SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 Make sure that you read and execute the test method: `testCreateObjObjectStructure`

-In particular notice that this class does not implement the class method `new` because it is not a metaclass but does implement the instance method `initialize` because any object should be initialized.
+In particular, notice that this class does not implement the class method `new` because it is not a metaclass but does implement the instance method `initialize` because any object should be initialized.

 #### Your job: run the tests